 Americana, Folk, and Acoustic Indie Rock sensibilities coexist comfortably in their musical world, with Hughes’ guitar work buoying the kind of harmonies often only heard in family bands.

 The Covid-19 pandemic brought their Spring 2020 tour to an abrupt end; returning them to their UK home.
-The world gave us all a pandemic and The Black Feathers will give us an extensive tour with their new album ANGEL DUST & CYANIDE which is scheduled for release in Summer of ‘22.
-Expect to hear songs from the new, yet unreleased album, on the upcoming tour.
+The Black Feathers are on an extensive tour with their new album ANGEL DUST & CYANIDE which was released July 8, 2022 .
+Expect to hear songs from the new album, on the upcoming tour.
 Their tour takes them from the west coast to the midwest and ends up on the east coast late Fall 2022.
 Several major festivals are on the tour including, Juan de Fuca Festival of the Arts & the Kate Wolf Festival.

 With elements of folk, blues, classical, and rock, Nashville-based South for Winter's varying sound is united by storytelling lyrics, complex instrumentation, and earthy vocals.
 The trio, Dani and Nick Stone and Alex Stradal released their debut album Luxumbra, recorded in Nashville with GRAMMY-awarded producer Matt Leigh, in October 2020.
 Singles from the album been featured on sites such as American Songwriter, For the Love of Bands, Grateful Web, and DittyTV.

 "South for Winter will warm your soul with their earthy vocals and delectable harmonies...the group shimmers and shines through a blend of folk, gypsy, jazz, and blues music, creating carefully crafted stories that draw listeners into their glowing depths" - Musical Notes Global